 Samsung Galaxy S21 Ultra, long-term review

-Because we have the opportunity to test and play with a myriad of different devices, this long-term review is a bit different than what you might be used to.
-Instead of looking at my perspective, I enlisted the help of my fiance, who has been using the Galaxy S21 Ultra since it was first released.
-Since then, she has not used any other smartphone, and is an avid fan of the best Samsung phones over anything else.
+Android Central writers play and test with a myriad of different devices across a year, so we don't always have the time to spend long periods with a single phone.
+So to determine how the Galaxy S21 Ultra fares for long-term use, I enlisted the help of my fiance, who has used the Ultra since it first launched.
+Since then, she has not used any other smartphone and is an avid fan of the best Samsung phones over anything else.

-First taking a look at the design, the phone has held up quite nicely over the course of the year, even with other flashy phones hitting the market.
-The S21 Ultra still stands out from the crowd, however, thanks my fiance's love for the S Pen, she has been using a couple of different cases.
-And speaking of the Samsung S Pen case, this lasted about four or five months before it needed to be replaced.
-In true silicone fashion, the corners became worn down and the PopSocket Wallet that was attached to the back, ended up falling off multiple times a day.
+We'll start with the design.
+The S21 Ultra has held up quite nicely over the course of the year, even with other flashy phones hitting the market.
+What helps the S21 Ultra to stand out from the crowd, even now, is its S Pen support.
+My fiancee loves using it and has tested out a couple of S Pen cases so far.
+The official Samsung S Pen case lasted about four or five months before it needed to be replaced; in true silicone fashion, the corners became worn down, while the PopSocket Wallet that was attached to the back ended up falling off multiple times a day.

-This led to me taking matters into my own hands, and equipping my fiance's Galaxy S21 Ultra with Spigen's S Pen case.
+This led to me taking matters into my own hands and equipping my fiance's Galaxy S21 Ultra with Spigen's S Pen case.
 Because the phone is so large, even for those with larger hands, trying to use the phone with one hand is a futile practice in patience.
 Instead, I grabbed one of my Mophie Snap+ adapters, a PopSocket PopWallet+ for MagSafe, and slapped it onto the back.
-Since then, the only time the wallet falls off is if it gets caught on her jeans or if the phone is shaken with a bit too much force while running around.
+Since then, the only time the wallet falls off is if it gets caught on her jeans or if the phone is shaken with a bit too much force.

-Pivoting over to actually using the Galaxy S21 Ultra, my fiance has not quirks or problems at all.
-At least now that the S Pen holster and case situation has been rectified.
-To her, the apps are the same as they've always been since she's been using Samsung smartphones since the Galaxy S7.
+As for using the Galaxy S21 Ultra itself, my fiance has not dealt with any quirks or problems at all — at least now that the S Pen holster and case situation has been rectified.
+She's used Samsung smartphones since the Galaxy S7, and in her mind, not much has changed with the apps or overall experience.
 The biggest reason for her continued devotion to the Galaxy lifestyle comes down to the cameras.

-She's not much of a fan of the iPhone and its interface, although I'm sure some of that has to do with the the good ol' Android vs iPhone saga that continues to rage on.
+She's not much of a fan of the iPhone and its interface, although I'm sure some of that has to do with the good ol' Android vs iPhone debate that continues to rage on.
 But after learning that the S21 Ultra was equipped with five different cameras, she was instantly sold on upgrading from her "old" Galaxy Note 10+.
-For her, photography is everything, as she went to school for this, and dabbles in shooting events and weddings from time-to-time.
+For her, photography is everything, as she went to school for it, and dabbles in shooting events and weddings from time to time.

-With having three young nephews, it's important to be able to swipe up and access her camera in an instant to capture precious moments.
-But thanks to the wonderful (read: awful) thunderstorms that seem to pass through multiple times a week, my fiance has taken to using the Burst Shot mode.
-With this, she has been able to capture some pretty incredible photos of lightning as it streaks across the sky.
-As she's a restaurant manager, she isn't home until later in the evening, which means these shots are mostly taken at night.
+With three young nephews, my fiance loves the option to swipe up and access her camera in an instant to capture precious moments.
+Thanks to the wonderful (read: awful) thunderstorms that seem to pass through multiple times a week, she has taken to using the Burst Shot mode.
+With this, she has captured some pretty incredible photos of lightning as it streaks across the sky.
+As a restaurant manager, she isn't home until later in the evening, which means these shots are mostly taken at night.

-Standing on the porch for more than just a few minutes in an effort to capture just a one lightning bolt has turned into a hobby for her.
-But this hobby would not have developed if it weren't for the capabilities offered by what Samsung has done with the camera system.
-Not only have Night Shots been improved, but autofocus is much better than what she is used to, so the only limitation of being able to capture what she wants, is her.
+Standing on the porch for minutes at a time to capture just one lightning bolt has turned into a hobby for her.
+But she never would have developed this hobby if not for Samsung's camera system and software improvements.
+Not only have Night Shots improved, but autofocus is much better than what she is used to.
+So the only limitation of being able to capture what she wants is her.